Bricktech2000/Notes/notes/gross-domestic-product.md

 ## Components of Expenditure (of the GDP)

 > The GDP is the total of all value added created in an economy.
-The value added means the value of goods and services that have been produced minus the value of the goods and services needed to produce them, the so called intermediate consumption. — Zoom Chat
+The value added means the value of goods and services that have been produced minus the value of the goods and services needed to produce them, the so called intermediate consumption. &mdash; Zoom Chat

 GDP = Consumption + Investment + Government Purchases + Net Exports